WillWang-X/LeetCodeTrainingGuide/problems/leetcode/919-complete-binary-tree-inserter.md

 ### BF - BFS

 * Collect all nodes that not are not completed filled by BFS
-* Insert to the first node in the `unfilled_list` and delete the parent if it is completed filled
+* Insert to the first node's child in the `unfilled_list` and delete the parent if it is completed filled

 ## 3. Example